 Based on the information your physician collects, they will diagnose your muscle strain on a scale of 1 to 3 based on the degree of severity.

-- Second-degree strain: Extensive damage to the muscle fibers.
+Second-degree strain: Extensive damage to the muscle fibers.
 There is usually severe pain immediately after the injury.
-The thigh is usually sore to the touch and there is a pain when walking.
+The thigh is usually sore to the touch and there is pain when walking.

-What is the Treatment for a Strained Hip or Thigh Muscle?
+What Is the Treatment for a Strained Thigh Muscle?